szweibel/workshops/newest_python.md

 ### **New Chapter 16: Project Part D - Data Visualization**

-Our exploratory analysis has revealed several ky insights.
+Our exploratory analysis has revealed several insights.
 Now, we must communicate them. **Data visualization** is the most powerful tool for this.
 A well-designed plot can convey a pattern or insight far more effectively than a table of numbers.
 We will use **Seaborn** and **Matplotlib**, which work together to create beautiful and informative graphics.

 #### Visualization 1: The Distribution of Resolution Times